 I feel the brighter white colors match my modern farmhouse style a little more than the old dingier creme colors.

 I love this stuff!
-It doesn’t require any real “prep work (most of the time at least),” goes on smooth and doesn’t require a top coat.
+It doesn’t require any real “prep work (most of the time at least)” and goes on smooth.
 This is a great paint for those DIYers who don’t want a lot of steps when refinishing a piece of furniture.

 Full disclosure; all milk paints are different.
 For this post, I’m speaking about General Finishes.
 You can see another post where I used a completely different kind of milk paint product HERE.